AKnodel/House-Price-Prediction/README.md

 ## Acknowledgments

-I would like to express my gratitude to the developers of scikit-learn and other open-source libraries used in this project, as well as the community for their valuable contributions to the field of machine learning and also 'kaggle' for providing the dataset
+I would like to express my gratitude to the developers of scikit-learn and other open-source libraries used in this project, as well as the community for their valuable contributions to the field of machine learning and also 'kaggle' for providing the dataset.

 Happy predicting!